Insturix/.github/profile/README.md

-# Insturance - Building Future Together 🚀
+# Insturix - Building Future Together 🚀

 Insturance is redefining the creator economy by offering innovative SaaS solutions tailored for influencers, content creators, and businesses.